The College of Winterhold, of the Province of Skyrim, Tamriel || 2nd of Morningstar

 My ears twitch as I awaken the next morning to a muffled conversation, several paces outside of my door.
 The lack of windows makes it impossible for me to tell what time it is, or how long I slept.
 Whoever is in the foyer is attempting to be quiet, as if they know I'm here.
 Their caution will not help them.
 I'm able to effortlessly pick up the individual words spoken.
 I lie still in my bed as I eavesdrop on the hushed tones of what appears to be two people.

 A female voice responds to Onmund, higher-pitched but also young.
 Given what I remember of who lives on this floor, this can only be the Dunmer, Brelyna.
 Her accentless voice lacks the harsh, raspy quality that many Dunmer have acquired over the decades.
 A result of living in Morrowind following the eruption of Red Mountain, and the many brutal ash-storms that followed.
 It was a wonder the province was still livable, honestly.
-I don't know what brings Brelyna to Winterhold, but I can't say I blame her for wanting to leave.
+Considering it was already an inhospitable wasteland to begin with.
+I don't know what brings Brelyna to Winterhold of all places, but I can't say I blame her for wanting to leave.
 If my homeland turned to ash and brimstone overnight, I would leave too.
 And never look back.

 My ears twitch again.
 How very interesting.
 Onmund has valid reasons to be nervous, being at odds with his parents who are staunchly anti-magic.
 It would not be unreasonable to assume they are Stormcloak sympathizers, since the Imperial Legion routinely trains and deploys battlemages of their own.
 And the Stormcloaks have proven to be deeply anti-magic themselves.
 Their aversion to the Thalmor and the Dominion by extension could either be the expected Nord racism against the elven races, implicit loyalty to the Stormcloaks, or even both.
 Something potentially worth investigating if exploitable.